 4. Whisk together 2 tablespoons oil and lemon juice.
 Place arugula in large bowl and toss to lightly coat with dressing.
 Season with salt.

 5. Spoon mushroom topping over toasts.
-Serve bruschetta with the salad.
+Top with a dollop of yogurt and serve the bruschetta with the salad.

 Check out what these other great cooks have come up with: